-The Beaufort Estate has agreed in principle to grant a lease to Monmouthshire County Council of the car park area at a nominal rent.
-The transfer of the land upon which the new school has been built has not yet been completed pending receipt of valuations of the respective parcels of land currently in the ownership of the Council and the Trust.
+Work to transfer the land upon which the new school has been built is ongoing pending receipt of valuations of the respective parcels of land currently in the ownership of the Council and the Trust.
+Further meetings and actions were completed towards this in 2022.